GSA-TTS/identity-handbook/_articles/appdev-smoketest-debugging.md

 {% include alert.html content=alert_content %}

-**What to do**: Check the partner site manually, if it's down, try signing in to login.gov through another partner site to make sure things are still up.
+**What to do**: Check the partner site manually, if it's down, try signing in to Login.gov through another partner site to make sure things are still up.